Question & Answer Forum on

 Q: By law, does one have to prove their innocence?

-A: NO!!
+A: NO!
 A person is presumed innocent, unless and until, they are proven guilty.
 Even in traffic court, the prosecution (law enforcement officer) has the burden of proving guilt beyond a reasonable doubt.
 Therefore, one should be prepared to knit pick, toward creating reasonable doubt.
 Photos and diagrams are optional.
 When a person receives their citation, they should review it and then sign.
-Again, it is not advised to start commenting about or questioning the contents - save that for the courtroom.
+Again, it is not advisable to start commenting about or questioning the contents or charges cited by the officer - save that for the courtroom.
 By the way, thank the officer, but do not say "See you in Court."

 Attorney at Law